HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Ground Bologna Spread with Pickles & Onions

-The sandwich spread that consists of mayonnaise, pickles, bologna, and onion (ingredients that I’ve always considered to be nothing remotely fancy) yet when combined, present an extraordinary mix of taste and flavor that leaves you wanting to keep eating more.
+Ground bologna with pickles and onions sandwich spread consists of mayonnaise, pickles, bologna, and onion (ingredients that I’ve always considered to be nothing remotely fancy).
+And yet, as a result, when combined, they present an extraordinary mix of taste and flavor that leaves you wanting to keep eating more.

 How to eat Ground Bologna with Pickles & Onions